uschpc/documentation-public/project_filesystem.md

     /scratch/<username>

 /scratch has a capacity of 806TB.
+Use the `cds` command to quickly change to your scratch directory.

 Your scratch2 directory is located at:

     /scratch2/<username>

 /scratch2 has a capacity of 709TB.
+Use the `cds2` command to quickly change to your scratch2 directory.

 You should now be using /scratch or /scratch2 for your production runs instead of /staging.